freqtrade/freqtrade/docs/configuration.md

     If `stoploss_on_exchange` is enabled and the stoploss is cancelled manually on the exchange, then the bot will create a new stoploss order.

 !!!
 Warning "Warning: stoploss_on_exchange failures"
     If stoploss on exchange creation fails for some reason, then an "emergency sell" is initiated.
 By default, this will sell the asset using a market order.
-The order-type for the emergency-sell can be changed by setting the `emergencysell` value in the `order_types` dictionary - however, this is not advised.
+The order-type for the emergency-sell can be changed by setting the `emergencyexit` value in the `order_types` dictionary - however, this is not advised.

 ### Understand order_time_in_force